-2018 Workshop Calendar-

 Approximately 1 in 2 people will get cancer during their lifetime.
 Therefore, it is a necessity that every therapist become knowledgeable and skillful with respect to oncology massage.
 Once thought to be contraindicated, now we are seeing that massage therapy can be helpful, judiciously applied, in almost every circumstance.
 This class is a deeply fulfilling, substantial, and empowering learning experience.

-The Fascial Release for Structural Balance (FRSB) is a set of intensive soft-tissue technique courses – based on the book of the same name – divided into functional regions.
+The Structural Essential series is a set of intensive soft-tissue technique courses divided into functional regions.
 Combining movement and manual techniques for the most efficient and long-lasting results, and using the latest research on the interaction between skeleton, muscles, joints, and fascial proprioceptors, this series of workshops will take you to a new level in therapy.

 Sign up to receive our CE Reminder Email! – Click here